|Nutrition Facts (per serving)|

 Edible Cookie Dough Storage

-Store edible cookie dough in an airtight container in the refrigerator for up to 1 week.
-It can also be frozen for up to 3 months.
-To defrost, place the frozen cookie dough in the refrigerator for 2 hours or until soft enough to enjoy with a spoon.
+- Store edible cookie dough in an airtight container in the refrigerator for up to 1 week.
+You can also freeze cookie dough for up to 3 months.
+To defrost, place the frozen cookie dough in the fridge for 2 hours or until soft enough to enjoy with a spoon.

 How long can edible cookie dough be left out?